Research Misconduct

 - All members of the University community shall cooperate with a research misconduct preliminary assessment, inquiry, or investigation, and shall provide relevant evidence in the course of research misconduct proceedings.

-- All parties to research misconduct proceedings, including respondents, complainants, witnesses, committee members, the RIO, and staff, are entitled to be treated with respect.
+- All parties to research misconduct proceedings, including but not limited to respondents, complainants, witnesses, inquiry and investigation committee members, and the RIO,and their staff, are entitled to be treated with respect.

-- As requested, the RIO and other institutional officials shall make all reasonable and practical efforts to protect or restore the reputation of persons alleged to have engaged in research misconduct, but against whom no finding of research misconduct is made.
+- As requested, Upon request, at the conclusion of the research misconduct proceedings the RIO and other institutional officials shall make all reasonable and practical efforts to protect or restore the reputation of persons alleged to have engaged in research misconduct, but respondents against whom no finding of research misconduct is made.

 - All research misconduct investigations shall protect the confidentiality of all parties to the greatest extent possible.
 The RIO shall:

-- Limit disclosure of the identity of respondents, complainants, and witnesses to those who need to know in order to carry out a thorough, competent, objective, and fair research misconduct proceeding; and
+- Limit disclosure Disclosure of the identity of respondents, complainants, and witnesses will be limited, to the extent possible, to those who need to know in order to carry out consistent with a thorough, competent, objective, and fair research misconduct proceeding; and while the research misconduct proceeding is ongoing.

-- Except as otherwise prescribed by law, limit the disclosure of any records or evidence from which research subjects might be identified to those who need to know in order to carry out a research misconduct proceeding.
+- Except as otherwise prescribed by law, limit the disclosure of confidentiality must be maintained for any records or evidence from which research subjects might be identified.
+Disclosure is limited to those who need to know in order to carry out a research misconduct proceeding.

 - The RIO shall use written confidentiality agreements or other mechanisms when appropriate to ensure that the recipient does not make any further disclosure of identifying information.
 If the complainant requests anonymity, the University will strive to honor the request within the limits set by applicable policy and law.

-- The DO may communicate about research misconduct allegations and proceedings with other persons as required by law or as necessary to protect public health or safety, the integrity of research, fundamental fairness to the respondent or other parties, or an overriding interest of the University.
+3. The DO may communicate Disclosure of information about research misconduct allegations and proceedings with other persons including the identity of respondents, complainants, and witnesses may be made as required by law or as necessary to protect public health or safety, the integrity of research, fundamental fairness to the respondent or other parties, or an overriding interest of the University.

-- At all stages of research misconduct proceedings, all persons involved shall identify and disclose to the RIO, DO, or President, as appropriate, any real or perceived conflict of interest.
+D.Conflicts of Interest.
+At all stages of research misconduct proceedings, all persons involved shall identify and disclose to the RIO, DO, or President, as appropriate, report any real or potential, perceived, conflict or actual personal, professional, or financial conflicts of interest. to the RIO, to ensure that such conflicts do not affect, or appear to affect,the outcome of research misconduct proceedings.

 - If any prospective committee member at any point in the process presents a conflict of interest, that committee member shall be replaced by the DO.